Bryce Reeves, Senator for Virginia's 17th District

 Bryce Reeves is a husband, father, coach and small business leader who represents Virginia’s 17th District in the State Senate.
 First elected on a pro-jobs platform in 2011, Bryce defeated a 28-year incumbent by 86 votes.

-Bryce Reeves is a graduate of Texas A&M University where he was recognized for his academic achievement with the coveted Distinguished Military Graduate designation.
+Bryce is a graduate of Texas A&M University with a Bachelor of Science degree and was recognized for his academic achievement with the Distinguished Military Graduate designation.
 Upon graduation, Bryce was commissioned a Second Lieutenant in the United States Army and served as an Airborne Ranger in the Infantry.

-Reeves holds a Master of Public Administration in Public Policy from George Mason University.
-He completed the University of Virginia’s Sorensen Political Leaders Program and the Sorensen Candidate Training Program.
-In 2013, Bryce also completed the Senior Executives in State and Local Government program at Harvard University’s John F. Kennedy School of Government.
+He holds a Master of Public Administration in Public Policy from George Mason University and has also completed the University of Virginia’s Sorensen Political Leaders Program and Candidate Training Program.